Care Guide for Blood Parrot Cichlids – The Hybrid with a Tiny Mouth

 What do Blood Red Parrots Eat?

 Many people struggle with finding the right kinds of foods to feed blood parrots.
 Because their little mouths do not open or close very much, they have to carefully line up their bodies with the food and then swim forward to “scoop” it in.
 This extra step can cause them to become outcompeted during mealtimes, so they need something that can be easily swallowed.
 Therefore, consider feeding baby-sized pellets to the juveniles and feeding mini pellets to larger adults.
 We find they do best with floating pellets because then the cichlids can come up from underneath the food and then gravity helps the granules to fall inside.
-Foods specifically made for blood parrots have the added benefit of containing color-enhancing ingredients to boost their redness.
+Foods specifically made for blood parrots, like Hikari Blood Red Parrot+, have the added benefit of containing color-enhancing ingredients to boost their redness.

 Their tiny, triangle-shaped mouths are more conducive for scooping in food, rather than taking bites.